 TCP/IP is used as the transport protocol of the Internet and is made up of two different protocol layers.
-The first layer, the transport layer, called the Transmission Control Protocol (TCP) is used to break up a message or file into smaller pieces of data called packets that are then sent over the Internet.
+The first layer, the transport layer, is also called the Transmission Control Protocol (TCP).
+It is used to break up a message or file into smaller pieces of data called packets, then send them over the Internet.

 It is also responsible for rearranging the packets when it receives them.
 The second layer is the Internet layer.
 It is called the Internet Protocol (IP) and it is used for addressing the packets so that the packets will get to the correct destination.